-What does a Weapons Specialist do?
+What is a Weapons Specialist?

 A Weapons Specialist in the film industry is a professional responsible for the safe use, handling, and maintenance of firearms and other weapon props on a film set.
 This role is critical for scenes featuring combat or action sequences that involve weaponry, ensuring that the use of these props happens in a safe and realistic manner.
 The Weapons Specialist is part of the Art Department and works closely with the prop master, director, and actors to bring authentic and controlled weapon-based action to the screen.